 Welcome to the Egyptian Mummies and Eternal Life Exhibit

-Nova Scotians can now visit ancient Egypt without leaving the province, by visiting Egyptian Mummies and Eternal Life at Halifax’s Museum of Natural History.
-On display until fall 2020.
+Nova Scotians can now visit ancient Egypt without leaving the province.
+You can and should see the Egyptian Mummies and Eternal Life at Halifax’s Museum of Natural History.
+All are on display until fall 2020.

-You’ll see actual rolls of perfectly preserved bandages that were used in the mummification process.
-In addition to dressings, you will see embalming instruments and the canopic jars used to protect the organs after they were removed during mummification.
+You’ll see actual rolls of perfectly preserved bandages used in the mummification process.
+In addition to dressings, you will also see the embalming instruments and the canopic jars used to protect the organs after removal during mummification.

 Death Masks and Sarcophagi

 You’re probably familiar with the gold mask of Tutankhamun, one of the most famous works of art in the world.
-Death masks like this, and less-ornate ones for the average person who couldn’t afford gilded versions, were placed on mummies so that the soul could recognize its body and return to it.
+Death masks like this, and less-ornate ones for the average person who couldn’t afford gilded versions, were placed on mummies.
+This way the soul could recognize its body and return to it.
 The second exhibit room features some of these beautifully painted masks from different periods in ancient Egypt.

-Perhaps the most stunning items in the whole exhibit are the intricately carved and decorated sarcophagi; still vibrant and evocative after thousands of years.
+Perhaps the most stunning items in the whole exhibit are the intricately carved and decorated sarcophagi.
+These are still quite vibrant and evocative after thousands of years.
 One notable example reveals not only the exterior but also the interior.
 It is covered with hieroglyphics, images of gods and goddesses, and scenes of the afterlife the deceased hoped to enjoy.
 The incredible artistry of the ancient Egyptians is evident.
 As well as their passion for ensuring that life continued beyond death.

 Funeral Trousseau / Grave Goods

-To continue living comfortably in the afterlife, it was thought that the deceased needed to be provided with all of the things he or she used in daily life.
-Even the simplest of graves contained food and drink, as well as personal belongings.
-The third exhibit room displays a fascinating array of these objects, including jewellery, combs, mirrors, cosmetic bowls, furniture.
-There is also miraculously preserved bread, and a headrest (used the way pillows are today).
+Egyptians believed it necessary to provide the deceased with all they used in daily life to continue living comfortably in the afterlife.
+Even the simplest of graves contained food, drink, and personal belongings.
+The third exhibit room displays various objects, including jewellery, combs, mirrors, cosmetic bowls, and furniture.
+Miraculously, There is also an impressively preserved bread and a headrest (used like pillows today).

 A Love Affair with Life

-Ancient Egyptians weren’t obsessed with death, as is commonly believed – they were obsessed with life!
-The elaborate funeral practices of ancient Egypt were designed to ensure that life would continue after death.
-By preserving their bodies and belongings loved ones could enjoy the rewards of the afterlife.
+Ancient Egyptians weren’t obsessed with death, as is commonly believed.
+They were obsessed with life!
+They designed these elaborate funeral practices of ancient Egypt to ensure that life would continue after death.
+By preserving their bodies and belongings, loved ones could enjoy the rewards of the afterlife.
 Which was a mirror image of the life they’d just left.

-The Museum of Natural History’s Egyptian Mummies and Eternal Life exhibit is the perfect way to immerse yourself in the fascinating culture of ancient Egypt, all without leaving the city.
-Make sure you drop by before the exhibit leaves this fall!
+The Museum of Natural History’s Egyptian Mummies and Eternal Life exhibit is the perfect way to immerse yourself in the fascinating culture of ancient Egypt.
+All without leaving the city.
+Make sure you drop by the museum while you can, before the exhibit leaves this fall!